evoluteur/evolutility-server-node/README.md

 #### File upload

 This endpoint lets you upload a file.
-The current (naive) implementation simply saves the file on the file server in a folder named like the object id (inside the folder specified by the option "uploadPath" in config.js).
+The current (naive) implementation simply saves the file on the file server in a folder named like the model id (inside the folder specified by the option "uploadPath" in config.js).

 ```
 POST /<model.id>/upload/<id>

 POST /comics/upload/5
 ```
-With Query parameters: file and "fieldid".
+With query parameters: file and "field.id".

 #### API Version